inniti/fronnt/docs/development/auth/README.md

 The API uses a token based approach for authentication and authorization.
 Still, from our experience, these concerns are implemented differently in different projects.
 Some may use Cookie-based session management, others a Single-Sign-On solutions and again others something completely different.
-That's why middle only provides one `login` mutation in order to authenticate a user, which returns the active customer along with an optional access token and an optional refresh token.
+That's why fronnt only provides one `login` mutation in order to authenticate a user, which returns the active customer along with an optional access token and an optional refresh token.
 The mutation takes either a username/password combination or a refresh token as argument.

-The tokens should be stored in the session handling part of your storefront application and can be sent via a HTTP Header back to middle.
+The tokens should be stored in the session handling part of your storefront application and can be sent via a HTTP Header back to fronnt.
 From there it can be extracted and passed to resolvers by extending the context.

-E.g. when using `@inniti/middle-server`:
+E.g. when using `@fronnt/server`:

 ```js
 const MyConnector = {